yohasebe/rsyntaxtree/docs/documentation.md

 Every branch or leaf of the syntax tree must belong to a node.
 To create a node, place the label text right next to the start bracket.
 Any number of branches may follow, separated by a whitespace.
 (Node labels containing whitespaces can be created using the `<>` symbol.
 For example, `Modal<>Aux` will be rendered as `Modal Aux`).

-There are three different types of `connector` drawn between a terminal node and its leaves (`auto`, `bar` and `none`). `auto` draws a triangle for leaves containing one or more whitespaces (= phrases).
-If the leaf does not contain any spaces (= single word), a straight bar is drawn instead (unless the leaf contains a `^` symbol at the beginning, which specifies the leaf to be a phrase).
-The connectors can be made transparent using the `Hide default connectors` option.
+The `connector` option chooses what is drawn between a terminal node and its leaves; the three settings are described under [Connectors](#connectors).
+Whichever is chosen, the connectors can be made transparent with the `Hide default connectors` option.

 The newline character `\n` can be used within the text of both node labels and leaves (a backslash followed by a space or a line break works too).